hkalager/relogit/README.md

 # relogit
- A simple wrapper class to estimate a Rare Event Logit model as in King and Zeng (2001)
+ A simple wrapper class to estimate a Rare Event Logit model of King and Zeng (2001) in Python.

 # Warning:
-* This is an exploratory study with no profitable strategy in sight.
-* Provision of codes is not an investment advice.
 * All codes and analyses are subject to error.

-# Replication:
+# User guide:

 – In a terminal window install the requirements as: